What is Orientation?

 What about family orientation?

-How do you accomodate students with disabilities?
+How do you accommodate students with disabilities?

 What is the alcohol and drug policy?

-Do you accomodate special dietary needs?
+Do you accommodate special dietary needs?

 When do students take placement tests?

-What will orientation cost me?
+What will orientation cost?

 How can I finance my college education?